milahu/collapseos/recipes/rc2014/sdcard.md

 This board uses port `4` for SPI data, port `5` to pull `CS` low and port `6` to pull it high.
 Port `7` is unused but monopolized by the card.

-Little advice: If you make your own design, double check propagation delays!
+Advice 1: If you make your own design, double check propagation delays!
 Some NAND gates, such as the 4093, are too slow to properly respond within a 300ns limit.
 For example, in my own prototype, I use a 4093 because that's what I have in inventory.
 For the `CS` flip-flop, the propagation delay doesn't matter.
 However, it *does* matter for the `SELECT` line, so I don't follow my own schematic with regards to the `M1` and `A2` lines and use two inverters instead.

+Advice 2: Make `SCK` polarity configurable at all 3 endpoints (the 595, the 165 and SPI connector).
+Those jumpers will be useful when you need to mess with polarity in your many tinkering sessions to come.

+Advice 3: Make input `CLK` override-able.
+SD cards are plenty fast enough for us to use the system clock, but you might want to interact with devices that require a slower clock.

 ## Building your binary